University of Amsterdam

 The University of Amsterdam (abbreviated as UvA; Universiteit van Amsterdam) is a public research university located in Amsterdam, Netherlands.
 Established in 1632 by municipal authorities, it is the fourth-oldest academic institution in the Netherlands still in operation.

 The UvA is one of two large, publicly funded research universities in the city, the other being the Vrije Universiteit Amsterdam (VU).
-It is also part of the largest research universities in Europe with 31,186 students, 4,794 staff, 1,340 PhD students and an annual budget of €600 million.
+It is also part of the largest research universities in Europe with more than 44,000 students, ca. 6,200 staff, ca. 3000 PhD students and an annual budget of €1297 million.
 It is the largest university in the Netherlands by enrollment.
 The main campus is located in central Amsterdam, with a few faculties located in adjacent boroughs.
 The university is organised into seven faculties: Humanities, Social and Behavioural Sciences, Economics and Business, Science, Law, Medicine, Dentistry.

-Close ties are harbored with other institutions internationally through its membership in the League of European Research Universities (LERU), the Institutional Network of the Universities from the Capitals of Europe (UNICA), European University Association (EUA) and Universitas 21.
+Close ties are maintained with other institutions internationally through its membership in the League of European Research Universities (LERU), the Institutional Network of the Universities from the Capitals of Europe (UNICA), European University Association (EUA) and Universitas 21.
 The University of Amsterdam has produced six Nobel Laureates and five prime ministers of the Netherlands.